Academic Policies & Procedures

 - Each student is expected to be active and current in the program.
 Students must access the on-line program on a weekly basis to view any updates, current discussions, announcements, revisions, and emails.

-- Each student is expected to print and read weekly lessons, which include course objectives, course content, learning tasks and assignments.
+- Each student is expected to print and read weekly lessons, which include course objectives, course content, learning tasks and quizzes.

 - During the school term, it is expected that the instructor will respond in a timely manner.
-Instructors will attempt to grade on-line assignments within seven days of the assignment’s submission date.
-Instructors will attempt to grade exams, essays, and assignments within 2 weeks.
-Instructors will attempt to respond to email within two days, although instructors do not normally check for e-mails on Saturday, Sunday, or Holidays.
+Instructors will attempt to grade on-line quizzes within seven days of the quiz’s submission date.
+Instructors will attempt to grade exams and essays within 2 weeks.
+Instructors will attempt to respond to email within two business days.
+Instructors are not obligated to check for emails on Saturday, Sunday, or Holidays.

 - Each student is expected to put the proper amount of time into studying for each course.
 Most students will require between 15 and 20 hours of work per week.